Texel is the largest of the Wadden Islands in the North Sea – a chain of islands which string the coast of northern Netherlands and Germany.

-Kaap Skil – This is a Maritime and Beachcombing Museum housed in a modern glass structure cladded with reclaimed wooden beams.
-Located in the village of Oudeschild, it has a fine collections of beachcombing objects and dive finds.
+Kaap Skil is a Maritime and Beachcombing Museum housed in a modern glass structure cladded with reclaimed wooden beams.
+Located in the fishing village of Oudeschild, it has a fine collections of beachcombing objects and dive finds.

-There is also a model exhibition about the Texel Roads (Reede van Texel), the offshore anchorage of Texel used by the Dutch East India Company as a departure point for expeditions to the Far East.
+The museum basement houses the world’s largest maritime scale model which depicts the Texel Roads (Reede van Texel), the offshore anchorage of Texel used by the Dutch East India Company as a departure point for expeditions to the Far East.

 Museum Kaap Skil, Heemskerckstraat 9, 1792 AA Oudeschild